datacarpentry/cloud-genomics/episodes/beta-06-single-analysis.md

 Since this was done several years ago when 2x250 reads were relatively new, I would expect the quality to degrade rather severely toward the end of the reads.
 There may also be some other issues that we're unaware of.
 Let's take a look at the quality of the data with [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

+[Additional information about using FastQC and Trimmomatic can be found here.](

 ## Quality assessment

 ### Check available resources